 Havelock (km1818)- Pelorus Bridge (km1839)

 I took breakfast slow, later talking with Kirsten.
-I really like the group of TA walkers in town right now and am looking foward to hopefully spending some time with them in the Richmond Range and beyond.
+I really like the group of TA walkers in town right now and am looking forward to hopefully spending some time with them in the Richmond Range and beyond.

 Later, I caught up with Simon and Hannah at the cafe.
 Another TA hiker named Kirsten showed up there, too, along with Kiwi Dan.
 Lots of new faces, which is fun.
 It’s such a small town that it’s easy to find all the others.